 Real data.
 Real insights.

-Measuring business health and the performance of SMEs in Singapore.
+Measuring business health and performance of SMEs in Singapore.

 The OCBC SME Index is the only quantitative index in Singapore powered by real transactional data from over 100,000 SMEs and 5 million data points with comprehensive coverage across industry value chains.